Niger uranium forgeries: Second and third dissemination

-On 11 September 2002, National Security Council (NSC) staff contacted the CIA to clear language for possible use by the President, Bush.
+On 11 September 2002, National Security Council (NSC) staff contacted the CIA to clear language for possible use by President Bush.
 The language cleared by the CIA said, "Iraq has made several attempts to buy high strength aluminum tubes used in centrifuges to enrich uranium for nuclear weapons.
 And we also know this: within the past few years, Iraq has resumed efforts to obtain large quantities of a type of uranium oxide known as yellowcake, which is an essential ingredient of this process."

 In October 2002 the Intelligence Community (IC) produced a classified, 90-page National Intelligence Estimate (NIE) on Iraq's WMD programmes which cited reports that Iraq began "vigorously trying to procure" more uranium from Niger, as well as Somalia and the Democratic Republic of the Congo.

-The specific mention of yellowcake and Niger was not in this speech.
+Yellowcake and Niger were not specifically mentioned in this speech.
 There are many reports of a struggle about this, saying the Niger uranium claims were initially in this Cincinnati speech but taken out by the insistence of the CIA Director George Tenet.